petk/php-build-system/docs/cmake-code-style.md

 CMake interprets `1`, `ON`, `YES`, `TRUE`, and `Y` as representing boolean true values, while `0`, `OFF`, `NO`, `FALSE`, `N`, `IGNORE`, `NOTFOUND`, an empty string, or a value ending with the suffix `-NOTFOUND` are considered as boolean false values.
-It's important to note that these named constants are case-insensitive.
+Named boolean constants are case-insensitive.

 To ensure compatibility with existing C code and the configuration header `php_config.h`, some potential simplifications may be considered for this